All Episodes

 Gordon Elliott was the host.

-The Dr. Krautema is still on that show.
+Dr. Krauhema is still on that show.

 I forget what it is.

-And then, of course, all kinds of, you know, Robert Novak did his version of it on CNN.
+And then, of course, all kinds of, you know, Robert Novak did his version of it on CNN, and they brought in print people.

-ESPN has done this.
+ESPN has done it.

-How many of you have watched on ESPN a feature, a 30-minute mini documentary on, say, Joe Montana.
+How many of you have watched on ESPN a feature, a 30-minute mini-documentary on, say, Joe Montana?

 Look at who the guests are.